CodesRunOnHumans/CodesRunOnHumans/README.md

 ### No Exceptions

-Unlike other traditional languages, `Croh` doesn't have an exception system.
+Unlike other traditional languages, `Croh` doesn't have any exception systems.

-That's because we don't need one.
-In fact, for `Croh`, nothing goes with exception and nothing goes without exception.
+In fact, in `Croh`, nothing goes with exception and nothing goes without exception.

+### No Infinite Loops

+There won't be any infinite loops or recursions in `Croh`.

+If you find it hard to figure out a condition for ending a loop, just let it be a infinite loop in the code, and the human beings who run the code will automatically end it.

+> Try running [`looping.croh`](./examples/looping.croh) yourself and you will have a better understand to this feature.

 ## I18N